atmmdev/boilerplate.html.dashboard/README.md

 Open the project inside your favorite IDE (I use VSCode).

 # Step 03
-If you have the extension `Live Server` installed in VSCode.
+If you have the extension 'Live Server' installed in VSCode.

 # Step 04
 Type in the terminal: 'npm i', to install dependencies.